-ESSA requires that students exiting from EL status must be monitored for at least two years to ensure that (1) they have not been prematurely exited, (2) any academic deficits incurred as a result of participating in the EL program have been remedied, and (3) they are meaningfully participating in the standard program of instruction comparable to their never-EL peers.
+ESSA requires that students exiting from EL status must be monitored for at least two years to ensure that (1) they have not been prematurely exited, (2) they have had adequate time to address any academic challenges they may have faced, and (3) they are meaningfully participating in the standard program of instruction comparable to their never-EL peers.
 To better understand reclassification, consider it as a "conditional exit" from EL services.
 They are exited from the program with the condition that they continue to perform on par with their English-speaking peers.
 Monitored students follow all of the same rules and procedures as all other students.
 They do not receive accommodations, modifications, or alternative assignments.
 They do not receive direct support from the EL teacher and they do not take ACCESS for ELLs 2.0.
 If a monitored student begins to struggle or if concerns arise that English language proficiency is a barrier to achievement, that student can be placed back into the EL program and continue as if he or she never left the program.
 This includes taking the annual ACCESS for ELLs 2.0.